-- 8.8.7.1.9 The Open Space and Recreation system is intended to achieve a linked open space and Natural Heritage System.
-In certain locations this will be achieved through the use of linear park connections to link wooded areas and other lands proposed for Open Space and Recreation purposes. - 8.8.7.1.10 Through the development approval process, provision may also be made for the development of parkettes without requiring an amendment to the Part II Plan in accordance with the Section 8.8.7.4.
-Any parkettes shall be considered part of the parkland and open space system and the acquisition of such lands shall be in accordance with Section 8.8.7.1.3 of this Part II Plan. - 8.8.7.1.11 Naturalized parkland that is also appropriate for passive recreation may be permitted at the sole discretion of the City, in consultation with the Central Lake Ontario Conservation Authority, in the Greenbelt Natural Heritage System, provided that: - (a) The lands are not within areas identified as Hazard Lands or Natural Heritage System on Schedule "C" Columbus Environmental
+8.8.7.1.9 The Open Space and Recreation system is intended to achieve a linked open space and Natural Heritage System.
+In certain locations this will be achieved through the use of linear park connections to link wooded areas and other lands proposed for Open Space and Recreation purposes.

-- Management Plan, or the Vegetation Protection Zones or buffers associated with Hazard Lands or the Natural Heritage System; and, - (b) There are no adverse impacts on surrounding natural heritage features, and associated buffers and functions.
+- 8.8.7.1.409 Through the development approval process, provision may also be made for the development of parkettes without requiring an amendment to the Part II Plan in accordance with Section 8.8.7.4.
+Any parkettes shall be considered part of the parkland and open space system and the acquisition of such lands shall be in accordance with Section 8.8.7.1.3 of this Part II Plan. - 8.8.7.1.410 Naturalized parkland that is also appropriate for passive recreation may be accepted as parkland dedication and may be permitted at the sole discretion of the City, in consultation with the Central Lake Ontario Conservation Authority where jurisdictionally appropriate, in the Greenbelt Natural Heritage System, provided that: - (a1) The lands are not within areas identified as Hazard Lands or Natural Heritage System on Schedule "C" Columbus Environmental Management Plan and/or Schedule 'D-1' Environmental Management of the Part I Plan, or the Vegetation Protection Zones or buffers associated with Hazard Lands or the Natural Heritage System; and, - (b1) There are no adverse impacts on surrounding natural heritage features, and associated buffers and functions; and, - (c1) The quantity of naturalized parkland being acquired does not impede the City's ability to meet the planned function of any City-owned park in terms of providing an appropriate level of active recreational opportunities.

-For the purposes of this policy, determination of what constitutes naturalized parkland appropriate for passive recreation shall be at the City's sole discretion, in consultation with the Central Lake Ontario Conservation Authority.
+For the purposes of this policy, determination of what constitutes naturalized parkland appropriate for passive recreation shall be at the City's sole discretion, in consultation with the Central Lake Ontario Conservation Authority, where jurisdictionally appropriate.
+For clarity, passive recreation refers to recreational activity that has minimal impact on the natural environment and requires very little terrain or vegetation modification and few, if any, structures, including but not limited to the following: